ros2/ros2_documentation/source/Contributing-To-ROS.rst

 3. Submit an enhancement suggestion as an issue on the appropriate repository, or, for more significant ideas (and when recommended to do so in discussion about your idea), `submit a new REP <https://reps.openrobotics.org/rep-0001-2025/>`_.

-   More information on submitting an issue is in :doc:`Reporting an issue - how to </The-ROS2-Project/Contributing/Contributing-to-code/Reporting-an-issue>`.
+   More information is in :doc:`Reporting an issue — how-to </The-ROS2-Project/Contributing/Contributing-to-code/Reporting-an-issue>`.

 Improve graphical interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~